Mavhawk64/stable-diffusion/README.md

+# NOTE

+This is a fork of the [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion) repository.
+The original README is below with some minor adjustments for ease of access.

 # Stable Diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*